lukakerr/ion/README.md

 The `bar-buttons` div also has `active` and `disabled` classes which make a button active or disabled.

 To have a space between buttons, simply add the `space` class to a button.

+To have a dropdown icon, add the `dropdown` class to a button.

 ```
 <div class="bar-buttons">